Phase I and Phase II policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-Scholarship holders must maintain fulltime registration throughout the duration of the scholarship.
+Graduate entrance scholarship holders must maintain fulltime registration throughout the duration of the scholarship.
 If a student completes the degree requirements within the Phase I period of the term they will not be registered in that term, therefore they will not be eligible to receive a scholarship for that term.

-Phase II (50% base tuition refund)
+Phase II (50% base tuition refund):

-Students who have missed the first deadline, Phase I (one), must register and will remain registered in the current term.
+Students who do not meet the eligibility for, or who have missed the first deadline, Phase I (one), must register and will remain registered in the current term.
 The final grade for the dissertation/thesis/major paper will be assigned to the current term.

 The Phase II adjustment involves: